 In addition, the streamlined approach to correspondence implemented in 2016 has resulted in faster turnaround times for meaningful responses (target turnaround is 5 days).
 In the Bylaw Services Division, calls for service have increased from approximately 1900 in 2015 to 4800 in 2016 and that is expected to reach at least the same level for 2017.
 In view of the impacts of this calls for service increase, it is proposed that a Strategic Enforcement Workshop with Council be undertaken to identify clear enforcement priorities followed by an in-depth service review building on the earlier review of the service.
 This next level review would focus on resource requirements to effectively deliver the service levels desired by Council.
-Service integration with other The City continues to participate in many cooperative efforts between municipalities.
-Examples are provided in Appendix A, outlining over 90 ongoing efforts. municipalities As directed by Victoria Council and three neighbouring Councils, collaboration in regards to the development of a common communication platform for further integration of Fire Service is underway.
+Service The City continues to participate in many cooperative efforts between integration with municipalities.
+Examples are provided in Appendix A, outlining over 90 other ongoing efforts. municipalities As directed by Victoria Council and three neighbouring Councils, platform for further integration of Fire Service is underway.